 Hand of White person walking fingers up stack of books set up like stairs

-The Essential Step-by-Step Guide to College Applications
+The Essential Step-by-Step Guide to College Admission and Applications

 College is an exciting time of higher learning, community building, and self-discovery.
 But before you can get to any of that, you have to get into college first—and that means getting through the application process.
 What if you forget to send something in?
-What if you realize there was an error or two in your essay after you send it?
-Not all schools are going to have the same application process or require the exact same materials, and if you plan on using the Common App, you have to be prepared that one or more of your schools may not use it.
+What if you realize there is an error or two in your essay after you send it?
+Not all schools are going to have the same application process or require the exact same admission materials, and if you plan on using the Common App, you have to be prepared that one or more of your schools may not use it.
 But we’re getting ahead of ourselves.
-If you’re feeling a little overwhelmed about handling your college apps the right way, here’s a step-by-by step guide to help you get organized and make you feel more confident about the whole college application journey.
+If you’re feeling a little overwhelmed about handling your college apps the right way, here’s a step-by-step guide to help you get organized and make you feel more confident about the whole college application journey.

 • Safety schools: Based on their requirements and your credentials, you have a very high chance of getting into these schools.